AjayLama08/ThAmCo-ICA/ThAmCo.Events/README.md

    - `Update-Database -context EventsDbContext`
 3. Run the following command to update the Identity database:
    - `Update-Database -context IdentityDbContext`
+4. Run the following command to update the Venue database:
+   - `Update-Database -context VenueDbContext`

 ### Running the Application
 1. Open the solution in Visual Studio.